eniliosarcos/roll-a-ball/README.md

 # Description

-this game was created for a work test which I entered in 2017.
+This game was created for a work test that I entered in 2017.
 I thought about uploading it part by part but it was so much work that I decided to do it completely.

 # How to move